norsk-datateknikk/neoden4/README.md

 ## User guide

 ### In Fusion360
-- run ulp from board, load or edit the stack, assign and output.
+- Run ulp from the board view, load or edit the stack, assign and output a CSV file.

 #### If the board has negative XY Coordinates